haimglikman/whos-behind-that-server-dev/README.md

+### v1.20.0 (server-dev) | Client: v1.15.11 | Admin: v2.13.15
+- YouTube transcript support: direct YouTube URLs now fetch the video transcript via youtube-transcript package and analyze it.
+Falls back to manual text entry if no transcript available.
+- News articles with embedded YouTube videos: transcripts fetched and appended to article text automatically.
+If no transcript available, analysis proceeds on article text only with a note shown to the user.
+- YouTube added as a supported platform in detectPlatform()

 ### v1.19.4 — bug fix (server-dev) | Admin: v2.13.14 | Client: v1.15.9
 - Fixed posts column missing from clusters/list SELECT query — posts were being saved correctly to DB but never returned to the client, causing posts: [] on every cluster fetch